 First let’s create a new Function which saves a variable which is to be used in a future test in the suite which then saves the value as an output variable:

-Using this Function block in our test, we use the value that has been returned into other blocks for example as input to the DemoFunction function block:
+Using this Function block in our test, we use the value that has been returned into other blocks.
+This example uses a function as input to the DemoFunction block:

 As seen in the below image this test now successfully passes with the passed values.